-- the "fairness" principle recognized by Article 40.9 of the 2015 IAAF ADR had to be applied in the Athlete's case; - ii. all opinions expressed by the experts appointed by IAAF and RUSADA were carefully considered, and it was decided that a sample could be considered to be abnormal only when 5 of the 6 opinions described it as being abnormal, bearing in mind the seriousness of the allegations, the burden and standard of proof and the necessity to interpret in the Athlete's favour all doubts or uncertainties; - iii. the Anti-Doping Committee, on such basis considered: - samples 6 and 11 to be absolutely normal, and - samples 1, 2, 8, 9 and 10 to be abnormal; - iv. the CAS jurisprudence allows the "selective disqualification" of competitive results.
-In fact, in the case CAS 2010/A/2235, the CAS Panel disqualified only those results which had been likely affected by the anti-doping rule violation, and indicated that such a disqualification might extend no more than one month after the last abnormal sample.
-On this basis, the Anti-Doping Committee disqualified the Athlete's competitive results achieved during the period commencing one month before and ending one month after the date of collection of each abnormal sample. - 76.
-As a result, in the First Respondent's opinion, the Decision was issued "in strict compliance with the LAAF Anti-Doping Rules (ed.
+- 76. As a result, in the First Respondent's opinion, the Decision was issued "in strict compliance with the LAAF Anti-Doping Rules (ed.
 2015), including 'fairness' principle, lex mitior principle, and was based on existing information, LAAF's and RUSADA's experts' opinions, CAS jurisprudence". - b.2 The Position of the Second Respondent - 77.
-In its prayers for relief, the Athlete requested the CAS: - "1.
+In his prayers for relief, the Athlete requested the CAS to: - "1.
 To reject the Appellant's appeal; - 2.
 To confirm RUSADA's decision of 20 January 2015; or - 3.
-In the alternative to declare that the samples 6 and 11 are not abnormal; and to declare that no other results of the Respondent 2 than the results during the periods 20 July 2009 20 September 2009, 29 June 2010 29 August 2010 and 17 December 2011 11 June 2012 shall be disqualified; or - 4.
-In the further alternative to declare that the Respondent 2's results at the World Championships in Athletic of 3 September 2011 and the 2012 Olympic Games of 11 August 2012 shall not be disqualified; and - 5.
+In the alternative to declare that the samples 3, 9 and 10 are not abnormal; and to declare that no other results of the Respondent 2 than the results during the periods 25 January 2011 25 March 2011 and 16 June 2011 27 September 2011 shall be disqualified; or - 4.
+In the further alternative to declare that the Respondent 2's results at the 2011 European Race Walking Cup on 21 May 2011, Russian Winter Meeting on 5 February 2012, IAAF World Race Walking Cup of 12 May 2012 and the Olympic Games 2012 shall not be disqualified; and - 5.
 To order the Appellant to pay the costs that the Respondent 2 has incurred in this appeal procedure". - 78.
 Preliminarily, as contended in the course of the arbitration, the Second Respondent argues that the appeal should be dismissed because CAS lacks jurisdiction to hear it.
 This contention, raised in a letter of 27 November 2015 and confirmed at the hearing, results from WADA's declaration that RUSADA had to suspend all anti-doping activities under the WADC and from IAAF's suspension of ARAF: "this means that RUSADA [and ARAF] cannot defend the decision against which the Appellant appealed".
 In addition, according to the Second Respondent "a suspension lift the arbitration clause as RUSADA is no longer considered by WADA as a party and does not have any rights in these proceedings.
 Therefore, WADA's decision affected the arbitration clause and Respondents do not accept CAS jurisdiction anymore".
-In such connection, the Second Respondent underlined at the hearing that he had only agreed to submit to CAS disputes with ARAF and RUSADA: their absence from the proceedings affects his consent to arbitrate.
+In such connection, the Second Respondent underlined at the hearing that he had only agreed to submit to CAS disputes with ARAF and RUSADA: their absence from the proceedings affects his consent to arbitrate. - 79.
+On the merits the Second Respondent argues that the Decision should be upheld, because: - i. it is not proven that the Athlete violated the anti-doping rules during the 2011 European Race Walking Cup, the 2012 Russian Winter Indoor Meeting, the 2012 World Race Walking Cup and the 2012 Olympic Games, and - the principle of fairness has to be applied in this case, so that the Athlete's results at the 2011 European Race Walking Cup, the 2012 Russian Winter Indoor Meeting, the 2012 World Race Walking Cup and the 2012 Olympic Games should not be disqualified.

-CAS 2015/A/4005 28 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 29 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)